anthonyhuang07/blog.ah07.xyz/_posts/2024-05-08-woss-ib-year1-guide.md

 The only exam that really matters in this period is Math, as it will be weighted the usual 30% of your MHF4U mark.
 This MHF4U mark is a Grade 12 OSSD grade, so if you're applying to university with your Ontario grades, this might be a grade you'll have to show in your application (especially required for programs like engineering/CS)

+## DP Core (CAS, EE, TOK)

+### ManageBac

+### GWL3OB - Designing your Future

-## CAS (Creativity, Activity, Service)
+### CAS (Creativity, Activity, Service)

-### What is CAS?
+A full CAS guide can be found here: [https://whiteoaks.managebac.com/guide/cas/](https://whiteoaks.managebac.com/guide/cas/)

 CAS is the IB equivalent of your OSSD volunteer hours.
 However, in addition to volunteering, you're also given the option to do creative activities (e.g. Piano lessons, going to a school club, etc.) and physical activities (e.g. Going to the gym, weekly house league soccer, etc.).
 Respectively, these activities go under the Creativity and Activity sections of CAS.
-For Service, it could be volunteering or doing anything that benefits a community.
+For Service, it could be volunteering or doing anything that benefits a community (school community also counts!).

+Note that CAS hours and your 40 OSSD Volunteer hours are **completely different entities and are not interchangeable in the slightest**.
+You cannot use a volunteering experience for both CAS and your OSSD hours, only one.
+Completing your 40 OSSD hours will allow you to graduate with your OSSD (Ontario) Diploma, while completing CAS will allow you to graduate with your IB Diploma.